geraldjglasgow/Traffic-Flow-Monitoring-System/README.txt

  > sudo pip install netaddr
  > sudo apt-get install python-scapy
  > sudo apt-get install tcpdumb
+3. move the script.sh file to a secure directory to be run on startup

-3. to auto run the program on startup
+4. to auto run the program on startup
   > sudo nano /etc/rc.local
+  > add the path to the script.sh file